vinceho/civ2patch/README.md

 ### Limits

-When the associated feature has been enabled, these fields allows the user to set the behaviour of the features.
+When the associated feature has been enabled, these fields allow the user to set the behaviour of the features.

 * `RetirementYear` The year at which the game will force the user to retire.
 (Min: `1`, Max: `9999`)
 * `RetirementWarningYear` The year at which the game will warn the user of inevitable retirement.
 (Min: `0`, Max: `RetirementYear - 1`)